Arjitakushwah/soft-engg-project-may-2025-se-May-2/README.md

    ```
  ### Adding EXA API Key

-- Sign up for an account at EXA API (or your provider).
+- Sign up for an account at EXA API (https://exa.ai/).

 - Generate your API key.